European tree frog: Distribution and habitat

 Members of the H. arborea species complex are the only representatives of the widespread tree frog family (Hylidae) indigenous to mainland Europe. and are found across most of Europe (except United Kingdom), northwest Africa, and temperate Asia to Japan.
 This species complex is native to Albania, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, France, Georgia, Germany, Greece, Hungary, Jordan, Italy, Latvia, Liechtenstein, Lithuania; Luxembourg, North Macedonia, the Republic of, Moldova, Montenegro, the Netherlands, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Turkey, and Ukraine.

 In the United Kingdom, the species status is legally classed as non-native.
 It has been introduced, and now thought to be extinct.
-The species was almost certainly present in nature in small pockets of South East Britain during the Middle Ages to Early-Modern period; historical evidence suggests that the species could have perished due to climate change.
-It has been reintroduced to Latvia (Courland).

 European tree frogs can be found in marshlands, damp meadows, reed beds, parks, gardens, vineyards, orchards, stream banks, lake shores, or humid or dry forests.
 They tend to avoid dark or thick forests, and they are able to tolerate some periods of dryness; therefore, sometimes they are found in dry habitats.